House Hákkarl: The Seekers

 “Clan of the Toothy Deep”

-The people of Hákkarl still remain a seafaring people, both fearless mariners and exquisite ship builders.
-And though the Elder Houses consider the Ikkerik barbaric, they are often sought for the usefulness and beauty of the objects they make with their own hands.
+The Elder Houses consider the Ikkerik even more barbaric than the Khodé, though they are sometimes sought for the usefulness and beauty of the objects they make with their own hands.
 It is a mystery how the smiths of Hákkarl devise some of the strongest and supplest blades ever seen in the Realm.

-Hákkarl Family Names: Gylfang, Agnar, Ingolfr, Vilhjalmer, Sigurd, Hludana, Vildisridda, Berefylgendur, Vulfsprungnir
+Hákkarla Family Names: Gylfang, Agnar, Ingolfr, Vilhjalmer, Sigurd, Hludana

 Hákkarl's hue is sable.

-Hákkarl’s eord-sigil is pale-gris a knotwork wyrm argent in full, gyronny sable.
+Hákkarl's crest is pale-gris a knotwork wyrm argent in full, gyronny sable.

 Virtues most esteemed by the House of Hákkarl are tenacity, vigilance and decisiveness.